Chitrathakur/ChitraThakur/README.md

 💻 Passionate about frontend/backend development and algorithms 🌱 Currently learning **advanced DSA**
-🎨 Exploring **UI/UX Design** and tools like Figma & Adobe XD 🛠️ Working on projects to sharpen skill
+🎨 Exploring **UI/UX Design** and tools like Figma & Adobe XD 🛠️ Working on projects to sharpen skills

 ---